modsognir/kobayashi/README.md

 there are in the code base are because of that look.

-Finally, while I'm on the long Oscar speech, I'd also really like to thank the absolutely *amazing* Ruby and Rails community here in Australia which have been absolutely amazing in terms of support, mentoring and just being plain amazing.
+Finally, while I'm on the long Oscar speech, I'd also really like to thank the *amazing* Ruby and Rails community here in Australia which have been absolutely amazing in terms of support, mentoring, answering of dumb questions and just being plain amazing.
 Seriously, you all rock.